-Blueground – A miner’s nickname for kimberlite, the rock that contains diamonds in the South African pipe mines.
+Blueground – A miner’s nickname for Kimberlite, the rock that contains diamonds in the South African pipe mines.

 Brillianteering – The placing and polishing of the 40 remaining facets on a brilliant-cut diamond after the main bezel and pavilion facets have been placed and polished.

-Brown Diamond – Although not as frequently encountered as a yellow body color, brown tints in diamonds are next to yellow in occurrence.
+Brown Diamond – Although not as frequently encountered as a yellow body colour, brown tints in diamonds are next to yellow in occurrence.
 These stones are also known as top light browns and “cognacs” or “coffees”.

 Break Facets or Girdle Facets – The 32 triangular facets that adjoin the girdle of a round brilliant-cut stone, 16 above and 16 below.
 Also called upper- and lower-girdle facets, upper- and lower-break facets, top- and bottom-half facets, skew facets or cross facets.
 Facets are sometimes placed directly on the girdle, in which case the stone is usually said to have a faceted girdle.

-Cape – (a) A broad range of diamond color grades that show a distinct yellow tint face up (except for small stones in the top part of the range).
+Cape – (a) A broad range of diamond colour grades that show a distinct yellow tint face up (except for small stones in the top part of the range).
 The term originally referred to the Cape of Good Hope, the popular name for the area that later became the Union of South Africa.
-Since the average color produced by the South African mines was distinctly more yellow than the Brazilian average, the term “cape” became accepted for strongly yellow-tinted stones.
+Since the average colour produced by the South African mines was distinctly more yellow than the Brazilian average, the term “cape” became accepted for strongly yellow-tinted stones.
 The best grade in the group is variously called “top silver cape”, “top cape”, “light cape”, “fine cape” or “silver cape”, depending on the system used by the grader.

 Cavity – An opening on the surface of a fashioned diamond.
 It may be cause by cleavage, by a blow, or may have been pulled out from the surface during the polishing operation.